lmondada/dphil-thesis/content/02_quantum/03_hybrid.md

 purely classical bit[^disappear].
 In the circuit formalism, measurements are often implicitly added at the end of every qubit.
-If we wish to make them explicit or add them elsewhere in the circuit, we must introduce a graphical representation for the classical bit of data that is produced by the measurement.
+If we wish to make them explicit or add them elsewhere in the computation, we must introduce a graphical representation for the classical bit of data that is produced by the measurement.
 The field has adopted the double wire for this (SVG db-wire), even though a "half" wire would arguably have been more appropriate to reflect the reduced